DigonIO/pypermission/docs/docs/ansi.md

 # RBAC for Python - Comparison to ANSI

 The RBAC standard published by ANSI/INCITs [^1] [^2] expands on the NIST RBAC model.
-Note that other authors have identified significant problems with the ANSI standard[^3] [^4] [^5], which makes 1:1 conformance to the standard impractical.
+Note that other authors have identified significant problems with the ANSI standard[^3] [^4] [^5].
 In "A formal validation of the RBAC ANSI 2012 standard using B"[^3] the authors suggest a number of corrections to the standard.
 The following comparison is based on the corrections instead of the original standard and we took the freedom to use `snake_case` notation for all functions defined in the standard.

 The standard makes use of z-notation [^6] and defines entities in set notation.
 The overview below declares the ANSI methods signature using familiar python type annotation syntax.
 If there is no instance of an entity prior to a function call, we use the placeholder `Name` in the function signature.
 Further whenever the ANSI standard combines the `Object` and `Operation` in a function signature, we substitute this with the equivalent `Permission` type.